abiv23/cavs_reddit/ReadMe.md

-Will add to this later if needed, but this is a backup for modding reddit
+This is a repo for backing up the various files associated with moderating the cavs subreddit

+So far we have:

+* auto-mod.yml
+* subreddit styling